-As a young child, diabetes saddled me with responsibilities, and everything I did was carefully controlled.
-It made me ignore my insecurities, become pent up with the need for freedom, and crack in the most disgusting ways.
+As a young child, diabetes saddled me with responsibilities, and everything I did became carefully controlled.
+I eventually became pent up with the need for freedom and cracked in some pretty disgusting ways.

 Yeah, I went and led myself into temptation.
-Well, wasn’t I unique.
+Well, wasn’t I unique?
 Couldn’t people recognize the difference between self-sabotage and liberation, or even healthy experimentation?
 Why did it have to be healthy, anyway?
-Perhaps you need to hit rock bottom before you can completely shed layers of illusion and begin anew from an empty pit.
+Perhaps you needed to hit rock bottom before you could completely shed layers of illusion and begin anew from an empty pit.
 This was the mindset I adopted in order to push myself to crack.

 Then she ran amuck.
 It was fucking hell, let me tell you what.